WDI-SEA/Project-2-Deployment/README.md

 Now that we have signed up and logged into our fly.io account, we can begin the deployment process.
 Please ensure that you are in the correct project directory and disabled any running VPN's on your computer.

-We begin by running the following command in the terminal:
+Run the following command in the terminal:
 ```

 flyctl launch